WHERE THERE'S A WILL,

 Tips for Choosing a Power of Attorney

-Giving someone the Power of Attorney (POA) is an important step in estate planning.
-To ensure that your wishes are carried out should you become unable to voice them, make sure you choose someone you trust who understands your wishes.
+Assigning a Power of Attorney (POA) is an important step in estate planning.
+Therefore, to ensure that your wishes are carried out if you become unable to voice them, make certain you choose someone you trust who understands your wishes.
 Read more to find out what qualities your ideal choice for Power of Attorney should have.

 What Is a Power of Attorney?